An attorney can be an invaluable member of your team, especially as you work through the startup stage of your business.

 Are there other ways to save?

 Another way to reduce your legal costs is to do some of the work yourself.
-You can complete tasks such as obtaining a business license, filing business formation papers, or applying for an employer ID without an attorney’s help.
+You can complete tasks such as obtaining a business license, filing business formation papers, or applying for an employer ID without a startup attorney’s help.
 However, other tasks, including drafting founder agreements, reviewing contracts, or setting up term sheets for investors, should be relegated to a legal professional.

 You could also reduce some of your legal costs by using a legal form site.
 LawDepot is one option that offers standard legal forms and services for a low monthly or per-item rate.
 However, many owners prefer to work with a lawyer or legal team to make sure their legal documents are filed completely, accurately, and without any oversights.

-Am I ready to get started?
+Am I ready to get started with a startup attorney?

 Finding a great attorney is an important step.
 Next, you’ll need to find a highly qualified accountant to help you create the financial statements and forecasts you need to attain financing.
 Check out this article for must-read advice for choosing a professional: